447327642/Note-2.0/CMU/Machine Learning/mid-review.md

 > A single perceptron can only compute linear variations of AND, OR and XOR.
 Explain in 1 sentence.

 False.
 A single perceptron cannot compute an XOR.

+> When the data is not completely linear separable, the linear SVM without slack variables returns w=0

+False, there is no solution

+> After training a SVM, we can discard all examples which are not support vectors and can still classify new examples

+True.
+Only care about the boundary

 ### 问答题